 Things to Do

 Istanbul is a vibrant and ancient destination, perfect if you’re looking for a more adventurous vacation than can be found at a beach resort.
-Things to do in Istanbul vary depending on the season, but travelers are always certain to find a number of exciting attractions and activities.
+Things to do in Istanbul vary depending on the season, but travellers are always certain to find a number of exciting attractions and activities.

 Basilica Cistern (a.k.a. the Sunken Palace), Istanbul, Turkey